 What's Included in the Experience Section of a Resume

 This section of your resume is where employers will look to see what jobs and job titles you've held in the past, providing them with an informative picture of your career arc.

 Ideally, you want the experience section of your resume to demonstrate growth.
-Over the course of your career so far, you’ve almost certainly added skills, experience, and responsibility.
-This section will highlight how you’ve developed as a candidate, as well as providing a sense that you’re an ambitious person who’s always learning.
+Throughout your career so far, you've almost certainly added skills, experience, and responsibility.
+This section will highlight how you've developed as a candidate, as well as provide a sense that you're an ambitious person who's always learning.

-If your career path has taken some twists and turns, this might give you pause, but don’t worry; even a zig-zag path can demonstrate growth.
+If your career path has taken some twists and turns, don’t worry—even a zig-zag path can demonstrate growth.

 Some of the strongest candidates are those who’ve added skills in other, seemingly unrelated fields.
 It’s all about how you present the information.
 It’s also fine to leave out jobs that don’t fit the story you’re trying to tell the hiring manager.

 List the companies you worked for, dates of employment, the positions you held, and brief descriptions of your work responsibilities, enriched with keywords and enhanced with bulleted lists of quantifiable achievements.